Toloka/docs/en/toloka-kit/recipes/index.md

 # Recipes for Toloka-Kit common tasks

-Before you can start using Toloka-Kit, you need to [register with Toloka](../../guide/concepts/access.md), [get an OAuth token](../registration.md), and [install the Toloka-Kit](../quick-start.md) Python library.
+Before you can start using Toloka-Kit, you need to [register with Toloka](../../guide/concepts/access.md), [get an API key](../registration.md), and [install the Toloka-Kit](../quick-start.md) Python library.
 After that, you can create projects, pools, upload tasks, and get results.

 Use the list of recipes below to find out how to start working with Toloka-Kit.